brianpmac/python-notes/LISTS.md

 [1, 4, 9, 16, 25, 36, 49, 64, 81, 100]
 ```

-A list comprehension allows us to do this one step:
+But a list comprehension allows us to do this one step:

 ```python
 >>> sqlist = [x*x for x in range(1,11)]